Nicolast74/Nicolast74/README.md

 🎓 Informatics student @ AMIKOM Yogyakarta
 🧠 Specializes in turning caffeine into syntax errors
 💀 Still waiting for AI to fix my spaghetti code
-🐧 Arch user btw (yeah… that explains everything)
+🐧 Arch user btw (yeah… that explains everything)(not exactly an arch, i use cachyOS)

 ---